najamelan/torset/README.md

 libtorset
 =========

+WARNING: This has not at all been written with security in mind.
+It's not meant to be used on untrusted input.
+Use at your own risk.
+It does not however use any unsafes, but it has not been fuzz tested and such...

 The crate is split between a library and a cli frontend, so if you need microdescriptor parsing, you can link against the library to read all fields of the microdescritor.
 Just add it as a dependency in your toml file.

 Then just import: `use libtorset::microdescriptor::MicroDescriptor;`